vidyar/shippabledocs1/sources/languages/nodejs.rst

 **Node_js versions for testing** :

 - Tell us what your build environment is.
-This is an option setting and if ommitted Ubuntu 12.04 is used as a default.
+This is an optional setting and if omitted Ubuntu 12.04 is used as the default.
     .. code-block:: bash

         # Build Environment
               build_environment: ubuntu1204

 - Set the appropriate language and the version number.
-You can test against multiple version for a single push by adding more entries. node_js minions use ``node_js`` by default to set the version.
+You can test against multiple versions for a single push by adding more entries. node_js minions use ``node_js`` by default to set the version.
     .. code-block:: bash

 	# language setting